Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

         // async returns a Deferred handle, which inherits from Job val job2 = async {
+                  // If the coroutine is canceled before its body starts executing,
-                  // This line may not be printed if the coroutine is canceled before its body starts executing println("The second coroutine has started")
+                  // this line may not be printed println("The second coroutine has started")

             try {